Skip to content

 Async client handle for the Signal Fish signaling protocol.
 Created via SignalFishClient::start, which spawns a background transport loop and returns this handle together with an event receiver.

-All command methods serialize a ClientMessage and queue it to the transport loop over an unbounded channel — they return immediately without awaiting a round-trip.
+All command methods serialize a ClientMessage and queue it to the transport loop over a bounded channel (default 1024, via SignalFishConfig::command_channel_capacity) — they return immediately without awaiting a round-trip.

 Error convention